galaxyproject/planemo/docs/commands/shed_serve.rst

                                       not availabe on conda_prefix.
       --profile TEXT                  Location of pid file is executed with --daemon.
+      --postgres                      Use postgres database type.
+      --database_type [postgres|sqlite]
+                                      Type of database to use for profile - currently only 'postgres' is available.
+      --postgres_psql_path TEXT       Name or or path to postgres client binary (psql).
+      --postgres_database_user TEXT   Postgres username for managed development databases.
+      --postgres_database_host TEXT   Postgres host name for managed development databases.
+      --postgres_database_port TEXT   Postgres port for managed development databases.
       --file_path DIRECTORY           Location for files created by Galaxy (e.g. database/files).
       --database_connection TEXT      Database connection string to use for Galaxy.